srivathsavsree/steganography/README.md

 - **File-in-Image Steganography**: Embed any file within a PNG image
 - **Video Steganography**: Hide messages within video files

+## Security Note

+This application requires AWS credentials for S3 storage functionality.
+Never commit these credentials to your repository.
+Instead:

+1. Use `.env` files locally that are excluded from git
+2. Set environment variables in your deployment platform (Render.com)
+3. See `DEPLOYMENT.md` for secure deployment instructions

 ## Technology Stack

 - **Frontend**: Next.js (React)